Jeff-Russ/howto/z_markdown/5_Rails_Users_w_Devise.md

 > Google Devise and go to the Github.
 We will follow the direction you see there:

 		$ bundle exec rails generate devise:install

+_REVERSAL:_ You can reverse this generate by replacing "generate" with "destroy."

 > The generator will install config/initializers/devise.rb which sets all of Devise's config options.
 When you are done, you are ready to add Devise to any of your models using the generator: